 No awards may be granted under the 2015 Equity Incentive Plan after the date that is ten years from the date of stockholder approval of the 2015 Equity Incentive Plan and no incentive stock options may be granted after the date that is ten years from the date on which our board of directors adopts the 2015 Equity Incentive Plan.
 No awards under the 2015 Equity Incentive Plan have been made prior to the date hereof.
-Upon the completion of this offering, we will issue an aggregate of 26,667 shares of restricted common stock to our non-employee directors.
+Upon completion of this offering, we will issue an aggregate of shares of restricted common stock and LTIP units to our executive officers, non-employee directors and employees.